Water Problems

 How we stop it

-• Threshold scale inhibitors — the first-line, non-softening fix.
-Food-grade phosphate chemistry is the most effective way to control gypsum scale without removing the minerals.
-Crusader’s Active Armor and Liquid Active Armor (LAA) phosphate formulations are engineered to do exactly this, working four ways: threshold inhibition (phosphate latches onto forming crystals and distorts them before they can stick), sequestration (binding calcium into soluble complexes so less is free to crystallize), dispersion (keeping particles suspended instead of clumping onto surfaces), and gradual removal of existing light deposits over time.
-Continuous, metered dosing keeps that protection steady.
+• Liquid Active Armor (LAA) — this is the fix for calcium sulfate.
+Food-grade phosphate chemistry controls gypsum without removing the minerals.
+Crusader’s Active Armor and Liquid Active Armor (LAA) formulations are engineered to do exactly this, working four ways: threshold inhibition (phosphate latches onto forming crystals and distorts them before they can stick), sequestration (binding calcium into soluble complexes so less is free to crystallize), dispersion (keeping particles suspended instead of clumping onto surfaces), and gradual removal of existing light deposits over time.
+Continuous, metered dosing keeps that protection steady — in homes, and on commercial lines all the way up to a 48″ main.

 A good program starts with a water analysis — measuring calcium, sulfate, pH, TDS and temperature to gauge how close your water is to depositing gypsum (its gypsum saturation index), including at water-heater temperatures, where the risk climbs.
-Phosphate threshold inhibition is highly effective up to roughly 350–500 ppm hardness; above that we pair it with softening.
-For the science and safety behind phosphate treatment, see phosphate technology & safety — and for facilities, commercial Liquid Active Armor is frequently part of the plan.
+For the science and safety behind phosphate treatment, see phosphate technology & safety — and for facilities, commercial Liquid Active Armor is the core of the plan.

 Related Systems & Reading